Russwood Park

 Russwood Park was a stadium in Memphis, Tennessee.
-It was primarily used for baseball and was the home of the Memphis Chicks, the Negro American League Memphis Red Sox, and the Memphis Red Sox minor league baseball team until the spring of 1960.
+It was primarily used for baseball and was the home of the Memphis Chicks, the Memphis Red Sox of the Negro American League, and the Memphis Red Sox minor league baseball team until the spring of 1960.
 The ballpark was originally built in 1896 and was known as Elm Wood Park or Red Elm Park.
 In 1915, team owner Russell E. Garner incorporated his name into the ballpark's name.
 The "wood" part of the name would figure into its demise.

 Before its dramatic end, the ballpark was best known for being among the more uniquely shaped ballfields in the country.
 As with Nashville's Sulphur Dell, it was in a natural "bowl".
 The slopes were used as convenient foundations for seating areas.
 Constrained by its topography, a creek, and pre-existing buildings, the park was on an asymmetrical lot, with the deepest parts of left and right fields being significantly farther from home plate than the straightaway center.

 City directories gave its street address as 914 Madison Avenue.
 Its boundary streets included Madison (south, home plate), Dunlap Street (west, left field), and Jefferson Avenue beyond bordering buildings (north, center field).
 The creek (later covered to make a parking lot) ran outside the right field fence.
 The outfield dimensions following the 1921 remodeling were: left field 424 ft; center field 366 ft; and right field 301 ft, quickly angling out to a very deep right-center, about 425 ft.
 The left field distance was shortened somewhat by constructing an inner fence and bleachers.
 During construction of the foundations for a new stand on December 19, 1921, an unsupported trench caved in, resulting in injuries to six laborers and the death of 25-year-old Dace Smith.